vimond/replay/docs/insert.md

 ### Starting playback from a different position than the beginning

-The `startPosition` property of the `source` object treat any positive numbers as the number of seconds offset from the beginning.
+The `startPosition` property treats any positive numbers as the number of seconds offset from the beginning.

+Note that specifying source as a string doesn't work anymore, and an object with the property streamUrl must be passed as the `source` prop.

 ```.jsx
 <Replay